PradeepaShri/HikedIn/README.md

 # HikedIn

-This simple java play application lets you add and update hikes along with reviews.
+This simple java play application to support CRUD operations on Hikes and its coreresponding reviews.

 #### To run the application